beehive-lab/TornadoVM/assembly/src/docs/4_BENCHMARKS.md

 The script runs all benchmarks using JMH.
 This process takes ~3.5h.

 Additionally, each benchmark has a JMH configuration.
-Users can execute the program any benchmark from the list as follows:
+Users can execute any benchmark from the list as follows:

 ```bash
 $ tornado uk.ac.manchester.tornado.benchmarks.<benchmark>.JMH<BENCHMARK>